The Lifetimes Tour: North America

-Commenting on the tour's opening night in Mexico City, Jo Vito of Consequence called the singer's choreography "unimpressive" and "middle-school-musical level".
+Commenting on the tour's opening night in Mexico City, Jo Vito of Consequence called the singer's choreography "unimpressive" and "middle-school-musical level."
 Vito said that Perry's presentation fell flat in comparison to then-recent concerts of other artists such as Lady Gaga and Taylor Swift.
 Vultures Jason P. Frank noted that the show's concept of Perry fighting an evil AI makes allegations of her using AI "ironic."
-Local critics had warmer reception to the opening night in Mexico, with Juan Garza of ABC calling the visuals and technical presentation "impressive", while Nancy Chávez from Mexican digital news outlet, SinEmbargo, noted that "Katy Perry captivated Mexican audiences with her magic during her first night of her world tour".
+Local critics had warmer reception to the opening night in Mexico, with Juan Garza of ABC calling the visuals and technical presentation "impressive," while Nancy Chávez from Mexican digital news outlet, SinEmbargo, noted that "Katy Perry captivated Mexican audiences with her magic during her first night of her world tour."

-Reviewing Perry's concert in Chicago, Selena Fragassi of the Chicago Sun-Times felt The Lifetimes Tour "suffers from much of the same issue" as the promoted 143 album, "where extravagance continues to supersede significance".
-She unfavorably compared the show to other 2020s pop performances, and criticized it for its "disassociated vibe" and "cringe-y" moments.
+Reviewing Perry's concert in Chicago, Selena Fragassi of the Chicago Sun-Times felt The Lifetimes Tour "suffers from much of the same issue" as the promoted 143 album, "where extravagance continues to supersede significance."
+She criticized it for its "dissociated vibe" and "cringe-y" moments.
 In a review for The Boston Globe, Victoria Wasylak called the concert great for families and praised Perry's vocals but felt the show was cheap as opposed to camp.
 She also did not like how much of the set list contained material from 143 while past songs that fans loved were cut short.
-Ross Raihala of St. Paul Pioneer Press called the show a "garish spectacle" despite the expensive production looking "cheap and chintzy".
-He suggested that the concert was underpinned by a sense of desperation, particularly evident in Perry's attempt to weave new, less successful material—tracks from 143—between her established hits.
+Ross Raihala of St. Paul Pioneer Press called the show a "garish spectacle," saying the expensive production looked "cheap and chintzy."
 However, he felt that Perry's vocal performance remained strong throughout and that she made full use of her massive stage setup.

-Minnesota Star Tribunes Chris Riemenschneider described the stage production as "hopelessly bloated and disjointed", and called the "lightsaber duel with some metal-armored aliens and low-rent-looking sandworms during 'E.T.'" as the concert's "most head-scratching" part.
-He however opined the tour "isn't as awful as the internet makes it out to be", as Perry's concerts had always been "goofy", and felt the singer's interactions with the audience were "sweet".
+Minnesota Star Tribunes Chris Riemenschneider described the stage production as "hopelessly bloated and disjointed," and called the "lightsaber duel with some metal-armored aliens and low-rent-looking sandworms during 'E.T.'" as the concert's "most head-scratching" part.
+He however opined the tour "isn't as awful as the internet makes it out to be," as Perry's concerts had always been "goofy," and felt the singer's interactions with the audience were "sweet."
 Dallas Observers Carly May Gravely recounted the show as "wildly entertaining, yet weird and unserious," reflecting Perry's own persona.
 She noted that the audience consisted largely of children under 12 and argued that criticism from detractors stemmed from a misunderstanding of the show's intended demographic.
 Gravely emphasized that Perry clearly understands and embraces her young audience, with each element of the performance designed to captivate them.